Mitigating Hallucinations via Inter-Layer Consistency Aggregation in Large Vision-Language Models: Experiment

 \subsection{Results}

 \paragraph{Results on MME} To systematically assess the effectiveness of DCLA in mitigating hallucinations, we adopt the perception subset of the MME benchmark, which comprises 10 tasks and has been widely used in recent studies related to hallucinations.
 Our experiments are conducted on some representative LVLMs.
-As shown in Table \ref{tab:mme_main_zeros}, DCLA consistently outperforms almost all baseline decoding methods across the board, achieving total scores of 1520.14 on LLaVA1.5-7b and 1525.73 on LLaVA-NEXT.
+As shown in Table~\ref{tab:mme_main_zeros}, DCLA consistently outperforms almost all baseline decoding methods across the board, achieving total scores of 1520.14 on LLaVA1.5-7b and 1525.73 on LLaVA-NEXT.
 Notably, DCLA achieves a total score of 1504.82 on the larger-scale model LLaVA1.5-13b.
 Furthermore, it maintains strong performance on a structurally different architecture, mPLUG-Owl2, with a total score of 1463.40, which surpasses other decoding-based baselines such as DoLa and DAMO.
 Existing decoding-based approaches do not guarantee consistent improvements across models: DoLa has no significant improvement over LLaVA1.5-7b, VCD struggles to maintain stable performance across almost all architectures, and DAMO results in performance degradation on LLaVA-NEXT.
 These findings highlight the superior generation ability and reliability of DCLA in hallucination mitigation for LVLMs.

-\paragraph{Results on POPE} To evaluate the effectiveness of our proposed method in mitigating object-level hallucinations, we conduct experiments on the SEEM-annotated versions of the MSCOCO, A-OKVQA, and GQA datasets provided by the POPE benchmark, and compare DCLA with several representative decoding strategies.
-As shown in Table \ref{tab:POPE_results}, we report two key evaluation metrics: Accuracy and F1 Score, to comprehensively assess the consistency of object recognition.

-\textit{MSCOCO datasets} DCLA reduces hallucinations in all evaluation categories across models, demonstrating stable and robust improvements.
-Notably, under the most challenging adversarial setting of LLaVA1.5-7b, DCLA achieves a 0.93\% increase in accuracy and a 0.5\% gain in F1 score.
+\paragraph{Results on POPE} We evaluate DCLA on the SEEM-annotated MSCOCO, A-OKVQA, and GQA datasets from POPE, each with random, popular, and adversarial subsets.
+As shown in Table~\ref{tab:POPE_results}, DCLA delivers consistent improvements across all three datasets and settings.
+On MSCOCO, DCLA achieves a 0.93\% accuracy gain under the adversarial setting of LLaVA1.5-7b.
+On A-OKVQA, DCLA yields an average accuracy improvement of 1.02\% across four models in the adversarial setting.
+On GQA, DCLA achieves the best performance on LLaVA-NEXT across all settings, with gains of 0.70\% accuracy and 0.84\% F1 under the random setting of mPLUG-Owl2.
 In contrast, DoLa, VCD, and DAMO exhibit higher instability and even performance regression in some cases.

-\textit{A-OKVQA datasets} On the A-OKVQA dataset, DCLA outperforms most existing decoding strategies across all evaluation settings, demonstrating stable and comprehensive improvements.
-In the most challenging adversarial setting, DCLA yields an average accuracy improvement of 1.02\% across four different models.
-In contrast, other methods fail to guarantee consistent improvements and occasionally lead to performance regressions.